William Rice (librarian): Ministry

+While pastor at the Methodist Episcopal Church in Melrose, the church was enlarged and rededicated.

+In 1848, he spoke on "The Effects of Liquor Traffic" at the North Bennet Street Church.

+In 1850, he preached the annual sermon at the Annual Conference of the Methodist Episcopal Church at North Russell Street Church, with Bishop Thomas Asbury Morris presiding.

 In 1856, he was a delegate to the General Conference of the church, representing the antislavery sentiment of the New England Conference.
 He was also a delegate in 1876, and was the editor of the Methodist Hymnal, published in that year.

 He published two books, mainly for ministers: Moral and Religious Quotations from the Poets (Methodist Book Concern, 1860) and Pastor's Manual (Roderick Burt, Springfield, 1863).

 The Reverend Rice began to suffer from chronic laryngitis, which made preaching every week very difficult, and he returned to Springfield in 1857.

+In 1879, he gave an address at the reopened Methodist Church in Saugus, "The Church in Saugus Previous to 1854," as he had been minister there in 1843.

+In 1880, he returned to the Bromfield Street Church, where he was minister 1854-55 to give a benediction at a special service.

 He served as chaplain in the Hampden County House of Correction from 1873 to 1882.
 In 1888, he read scripture at an anniversary celebration for the American Sunday School Union in Springfield.
 He was also president of the Methodist Union of the Connecticut Valley.

+In 1895, he gave a prayer and read a paper on Jewish literature at a meeting of the Connecticut River Valley Theological Club at the Massasoit House in Springfield.

 City Library Association

 In 1861, he became librarian of the Springfield City Library.
 The library was very small at first, but grew tremendously under Rice's care.

 In 1871, the library moved to a new building named the William Rice Building.
 It became a free public library in 1885.
 When he died in 1897, the library had more than 99,000 volumes.

 Rice was involved in the development of the Springfield Museums on the Quadrangle, which today have a "Society of William Rice," honoring major gifts.